Sherry5Wu/minitalk/README.md

 # Code logic

-## client side
+## 1. client side
 	Send the size of the string first, then send the string;

-How to send a string?
+	How to send a string to server?

 	Separating a string to characters(in sedn() function), then send a character bit by bit (in send_byte() function).

 	Every time after sending a bit to server, the client will wait if the server receive it successfully (by checking the value of g_ack),

 	if the server receive it  successfully, then the client will send next bit to server; otherwise, the client will wait 10s, the prompt

 	time out error message.

 	# Key used functions

 	To finish this project, fully understanding sigaction() and kill() functions are required.

+## 2. server side

+	Server will receive  message as bit by bit , then saving bits into a byte, then saving the byte into a str.
+After receiving all the characters, print the messsage out.

 ## sigaction()